claudecodeguide.dev

 and commit.
 Always include a short summary of what changed and why.

-Now type /commit in any session and Claude runs that exact workflow, without you explaining it from scratch every time.
+Now type /commit in any session and Claude runs that workflow without you explaining it from scratch.
+Every time.

 Skills are the difference between "using AI" and "having a system."
 One-time setup, repeatable forever.